Christophe Marchand

-Christophe Marchand (born August 6, 1972, in Villeparisis, Seine-et-Marne) is a retired freestyle swimmer from France.
+Christophe Marchand (born 6 August 1972 in Villeparisis, Seine-et-Marne) is a retired freestyle swimmer from France.
 He competed at two consecutive Summer Olympics for his native country, starting in 1988.
 He twice claimed the gold medal at the Mediterranean Games in the men's 400 metres freestyle event.

+He is the older brother of Xavier Marchand, brother-in-law of Céline Bonnet, and uncle of Léon Marchand.